-Review of Draft Investigation Packet: The Investigator(s), in consultation with the Title IX Coordinator or designee, will send the Complainant, Respondent and their Advisors, the draft Investigation Packet typically in an electronic format.
-The parties will have an opportunity to submit within ten (10) days a written response to the Investigator(s), which the Investigator(s) will include in the final Investigation Packet and consider prior to completion of the Investigation Packet.
+Review of Draft Investigation Packet

+The Title IX Coordinator will send the Complainant, Respondent and their Advisors, the draft Investigation Packet typically in an electronic format.
+The parties and their Advisors will have ten (10) College business days to inspect and review the evidence and submit a written response to the Investigator(s), which the Investigator(s) will include in the final Investigation Packet and consider prior to completion of the Investigation Packet.

 The parties, in their written response, can submit any additional comment or information to the Investigator(s), request changes to the report, request further investigation and submit any additional question(s) they believe should be asked of the other parties or witnesses.
-The written responses will be added to the Investigation Packet in order for the decision makers (Hearing Panel) to objectively evaluate.
+The written responses will be added to the Investigation Packet in order for the Decision Maker(s) (Hearing Panel) to objectively evaluate.

-The Investigator(s), in consultation with the Title IX Coordinator may make revisions or adjustments to the Investigation Packet and may conduct further investigation, as deemed appropriate.
+The Investigator(s) will evaluate the Parties' responses and may make revisions or adjustments to the Investigation Packet and may conduct further investigation, as deemed appropriate.
 The Investigator(s) will conduct any further investigation and incorporate any revisions or new information into a final Investigation Packet typically within ten (10) business days after receiving the parties' written responses, if any.